KaiaSage/viteburner-template/README.md

 2.4 Import your module with a ES6-style. `import {} from 'libraryAlias';`
 2.5 If you'll need your module across servers, you'll need to SCP it there too.
 3. A CSS injector.
 Whenever the script 'style/stylesheet.js' is running, the stylesheets you define within will be injected into the window.
+This is technically an exploit because it dodges the RAM cost.
 4. Minor tweaks to the linter, specifically allowing unused variable warnings to be silenced by prefixing with an _underscore.

 ## How to update my clone to the latest version of the template